 Darch, P. & Knox, E.J.M.
 (In revision).
 Ethical perspectives on data and software sharing in the sciences: A research agenda.
 Library & Information Science Research

 Peterson, C., Oltmann, S. & Knox, E.J.M.
-(Under review).
+(In revision).
 The Cultural Work of Internet Filters: A Case Study of Implementing Web Censorship in Alabama Public Schools & Libraries.
 International Journal of Communication.

 Peer-Reviewed Conference Papers & Presentations